 A need for efficiency

-The redesign of the chatbot builder marked a significant improvement in usability, resulting in an uptick in chatbots created by Drift customers.
+redesign of the chatbot builder marked a significant improvement in usability, resulting in an uptick in chatbots created by Drift customers.
 Their ability to build and launch chatbots in a matter of hours enabled them to more easily tailor messaging to their various audiences, a strategy proven to boost engagement.

 However, as customers appreciated the ease with which they were able to build new chatbots, they soon found themselves rebuilding the same conversation flows over and over.
 This repetitive process grew increasingly tedious, especially when updates to these shared conversation flows were inevitably needed.
 Maintaining consistency across all chatbots became a time-consuming and frustrating process for Drift users.